nd-ball/cl-irt/README.md

     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org

+## 04/2024 Updates

+High-level target: Write a pipeline code to calculate the difficulty on each dataset of GLUE or other datasets through pre-trained models with 0/1/3/5 epochs fine-tuning.

+### There are three parts in the pipeline:
+1. Generate accuracy

+    Inputs: Datasets (GLUE), pre-trained models (e.g., albert, bert, t5, gpt-2) with 0/1/3/5 epochs fine-tuning

+    Outputs: predicted accuracy, probability

+2. Calculate difficulty of each dataset and ability of each model

+    Inputs: accuracy

+    Outputs: dataset difficulty, models's ability (through irt-model)

+3. Visulize results

+    A. Difficulty distribution

+    B. The probability of model labeling data correctly vs. difficulty

+    C. Accuracy vs. probability

+    D. Predicted logits vs. difficulty

+### Code
+1. Generate accuracy

+   Run `gen_respon_256.sh`

+2. Calculate difficulty of each dataset and ability of each model

+    Once obtained the predicted results, we do the following steps to generate the difficulty and ability:

+    A. Run `cal_diff.py`: Merge the accuracy results of different models for each dataset.

+    B. Run `generate_diff.py`: Convert the csv file into json file.

+    C. Run `GLUE_pyirt.ipynb`: Generate data difficulty and model ability through py-irt library.

+3. Visulize results: All the plot_xxx.py files

 --------

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>